Targeted Poverty Alleviation: The role of the villages

-Background information on village-level poverty alleviation: “Building a new socialist countryside”
+Background information on village-level poverty alleviation: "building a new socialist countryside"

 The divide of living standards between coastal provinces and the interior regions as well as the divide between cities and the countryside grew massively since the mid-1990s.
 The nationwide implementation of the Targeted Poverty Alleviation Campaign and its accompanying measures for rapid poverty reduction, has led to considerable changes in village structures.
 Two main political goals are apparent:

 (1) new (adapted) governance structures enhance the overall effectiveness of the set of measures and (2) enable the party-state to reclaim lost ground in the villages.
-The latter must be considered in the light of the manifold reforms after the Reform and Opening-up in the 1978, in particular the introduction of the Household responsibility system, and rural tax reforms in 2006.
+The latter must be considered in the light of the manifold reforms after the Chinese economic reform in the 1978, in particular the introduction of the household responsibility system, and rural tax reforms in 2006.

 These profound changes enabled the rural population to emancipate themselves from the reliance on local party cadres and the institutionalized dependencies.
 The party-state experienced a governance crisis in rural areas of the country.
-As part of its fight against poverty in the countryside, the Chinese Communist Party announced its plan of “building a new socialist countryside” (建设社会主义新农村) in 2005.
+As part of its fight against poverty in the countryside, the Chinese Communist Party announced its plan of "building a new socialist countryside" (建设社会主义新农村) in 2005.
 The aim was to deal with three problems in the countryside: suffering amongst village people, poverty in the countryside, as well as threats to agriculture.

-The First-Secretary-in-Residence-Scheme
+The first-secretary-in-residence scheme

-There were setbacks in the implementation of “building a new socialist countryside” due to the governance crisis on the countryside.
+There were setbacks in the implementation of "building a new socialist countryside" due to the governance crisis on the countryside.
 Policies from the top were not followed at the lowest level of government.
-This was particularly an issue in rural areas in the Southwest, more specifically in ethnic-minority villages in Southwest China.
+This was particularly an issue in rural areas in the Southwest, more specifically in ethnic-minority villages in southwest China.
 In these areas, clannism hindered higher-level authorities from fully governing the villages.
 Clans in control would rule villages according to their own interests.
 Oftentimes, village cadres were clan members.
 In the past, the party had relied on local clans in order to maintain stability in the villages.
 Such villages were effectively independent kingdoms (独立王国 dú lì wáng guó).
 Money received from higher-level authorities for poverty alleviation was used for the benefit of clan members.
 Thus, Beijing was facing a lack of authority in certain parts of the country and hence had difficulties to fight rural poverty.